TianyingSkylerXU/Google-Analytics-Customer-Revenue-Prediction/README.md

   This fold contain source of raw data and processed data used in the code.

 2. Code
-  This fold contain all codes in the project, including data import & cleaning, EDA and modeling.
+  This fold contain all codes in the project, including data import, EDA and modeling.

 3. Documents
   This fold contain final report and references.